YimagYusuf/CS-4348-Project-3/devlog.md

 A. I had some new thoughts on how I was gonna fix the be tree to split and rearrange itself.
 I plan to finish the b-tree managing for this session.
 I plan to change the insert to be able to split and create children for when its over 19 keys.
 I also plan to have search be able to search in children nodes as well.
 My goal is to finish these menetioned implementations, then move on to the load and extract.

+# 12/08/24 @ 8:30 pm

+B. I encountered lots of problem in this time span, espiecially with fixing the btree, along with figuring out how to get search go through nodes key, and go to their children.
+I accomplished my goal of finishing the insert and search with children in the tree.
+I haven't accomplished more than what I have writted about, and for the next session I plan on implementing load and extract to finish up the project.